 Please read How to Obtain Truly Natural Organic Textile Products before continuing reading here.

-Talking about wool, no synthetic fiber can guarantee the same health benefits and comfort as wool provides.
+Talking about organic wool fabric, no synthetic fiber can guarantee the same health benefits and comfort as wool provides.
 Natural wool helps to alleviate sleeping difficulties, respiratory illness and skin conditions.
 It may be called a medical miracle fiber because of its hypo-allergenic, anti-bacterial and thermoregulating properties.
-Also, wool fiber naturally protects from cold or heat, absorbs moist and keeps skin dry.
+Also, organic wool fiber naturally protects from cold or heat, absorbs moist and keeps skin dry.
 Merino wool became a necessity to nurseries and parents who have pre-matured babies.

 Merino wool comes from Merino sheep.
 Merino strain is bread particularly for its wool and was first bred in Spain.
 Merino wool is exceptionally soft and is highly valued for its luxurious squishiness to skin.